In Praise of . . . Wait for It . . . the U.S. Postal Service

 Those ringing words are, of course, the unofficial motto of the United States Postal Service.
 They’re inscribed across the facade of what might be the most famous post office in the world: the monumental, Beaux-Arts James Farley building on 8th Avenue in Manhattan, right across the street from Madison Square Garden.
 The phrasing of the message might feel a bit archaic, but the message is clear: nothing stops the mail, and nothing stops those who deliver the mail, from getting through.

-Over the years, however, the postal service’s image, and its employees, have taken a bit of a beating.
-Calls are forever emerging from Congress — and from the public — to fully and finally privatize the USPS and uncouple it from the feds.
+Over the years, however, the postal service’s image, and its employees, have taken a beating.
+Calls are forever emerging from Congress—and from the public—to fully and finally privatize the USPS and uncouple it from the feds.
 (The service is currently an independent arm of the U.S. government.)
 The phrase “going postal” is enshrined in the lexicon as a synonym for committing mayhem.
-One of the strangest figures in recent pop culture history, Newman on Seinfeld, was for years the most public — and most unfortunate — face of the modern mail carrier: bitter, lazy, quick to anger, forever put-upon.
+One of the strangest figures in recent pop culture history, Newman on Seinfeld, was for years the most public—and most unfortunate—face of the modern mail carrier: bitter, lazy, quick to anger, forever put-upon.

 It wasn’t always like this.
 For generations, the postal service was embraced as an American treasure.
 The idea that one could slap an inexpensive stamp on an envelope in Maine and a stranger would, within days, safely and reliably hand-deliver that letter to someone in California suggested a kind of national ingenuity and generosity that any citizen could take pride in.

-Here, LIFE.com offers a series of pictures made by LIFE photographers through the years — images that pay tribute to mail carriers, other postal workers and to the postal service as a whole.
-(Especially striking, perhaps, in all of these photographs is that fact that — while today’s post office is, famously and proudly, as diverse a workforce as one is likely to find anywhere — the faces of the postal employees in this gallery are virtually all white.)
+Here, LIFE.com offers a series of pictures made by LIFE photographers through the years—photos that pay tribute to mail carriers, other postal workers and to the postal service as a whole.
+(Especially striking, perhaps, in all of these photographs is that fact that—while today’s post office is as diverse a workforce as one is likely to find anywhere—the faces of the postal employees in this gallery are virtually all white.)